coriblount/ruby-project-guidelines/README.md

 ## Background

 This project was a group effort.
-Cori and Shane had the idea of making a Ruby CLI App that was similar helped users book their vacations.
+Cori and Shane had the idea of making a Ruby CLI App that helped users plan out and book their vacations.
 This was our first project with Ruby, SQL, and Rake..